In Android Studio's Layout Editor, you can quickly build layouts by dragging widgets into a

 - Design Editor: Displays your layout in a combination of the Design and Blueprint views.

 When you open an XML layout file, the design editor opens by default (as shown in figure 1).
 To instead edit the XML in the text editor, click the Text tab at the bottom of the window.
 While in the text editor, you can also view the Palette, Component Tree, and design editor by clicking Preview on the right side of the window.
-However, the Properties window is not available from the text editor.
+However, the Attributes window is not available from the text editor.

 Tip: You can switch between design and text editors by pressing Control+Shift+Right/Left arrow.